-The wild animal was seen walking around Mission Middle School in Riverside, just outside of Los Angeles, by staffers before classes began on Monday.
+The wild animal was seen walking around Mission Middle School by staffers before classes began, according to City News Service.

 When the animal was approached, it ran inside the building and hid in the bathroom.
 Riverside County Animal Services said the bathroom was closed off until Officer Will Luna responded.

-The animal, nicknamed "Wile E." as a nod to the infamous hunter of the Road Runner in Warner Bros. cartoons, was lassoed out of the bathroom and released into a rural area away from the school.
+The animal, nicknamed Wile.
+E., was lassoed out of the bathroom and released into an area away from the school.